Flogging Faith

 The history of Lindelt’s foundation is recorded by the Archdragon Temple, and it should be kept secret.

 The motive behind their historical revisionism is clear as day.
-According to the description for the Archdrake Chime, those who insult Lindelt’s commandments suffer merciless punishments.
+According to the description for the their mace and chime, those who insult Lindelt’s commandments suffer merciless punishments.
 And following the big fix — long after the revelations of the Crown of the Sunken King DLC — one final comment was added, noting that those burdened with sin try to be upstanding people of integrity simply in the hopes of being saved themselves.
 That says as much about those obeying the sect for fear of being hurt as it does the sect itself.
 The Drakeblood Knights felt responsible for Shulva’s collapse and so carry on its legacy to alleviate their guilt.
 Although their propagation and harsh enforcement of its teachings has preserved the culture, hiding their crime while espousing their victims’ wisdom is too arrogant to be proper atonement, as the description for the Slumbering Dragon Shield highlights.
 Indeed, legend has it that Lindelt’s holy knights slew a poisonous dragon that threatened mankind, a total perversion of the truth.
 Their shame was too great to be honest, and it has outlasted them.

 One of the mid-ranked miracles.
 Slowly recovers HP.